 · Develop new web mapping with one click web links to images of the peninsula, stimulating improved interest in the area

 · Develop app based technology.
 Downloading an app from the comfort of your home, B&B or hotel will allow smart phones to track your location on a walk on Sleat.
 With GPS technology, smart phones provide real time information and interpretation of items of interest on your walk.
 Such as a castle ruin, beach, or view point.

-· Provide digitisation of sites of interest (such as the two fanks, and historic dwellings); this will include historic interpretation and virtual reality images (3D opportunities to see these sites of interest as they were in history through the app on smart phones or web).
-An example of the type of work can be found here.
+· Provide digitisation of sites of interest (such as the two fanks and historic dwellings); this will include historic interpretation and virtual reality images (3D opportunities to see these sites of interest as they were in history through the app on smart phones or web)

 · New and improved signage